HotSauceNinja/SEI-Project-4/README.md

     getData()
   }, [])
 ```
-* I then formatted the array to have the shape required by the Calendar component so the slots could be recognised and displayed
+* I then formatted the array to have the shape required by the Calendar component so the slots could be recognised and displayed:
 ```
-  // * Format events array of objects for showing on calendar, or do nothing if slots are null const events = slots && slots.map(slot => {
+  // * Format events array of objects for showing on calendar
+  // * or do nothing if slots are null const events = slots && slots.map(slot => {
     return {
       id: slot.id,